muhitmonsur/payerurl_api_integration_by_php/README.md

-# Crypto currency payment gateway integration by PHP, customer payments receive in merchant wallet account,no middleware.
+# Integration of a cryptocurrency payment system using PHP, where customer payments get received instantly into the merchant wallet account.

 The payerurl_payment_request.php is required to be setting up and making a request to the Payerurl API for processing a payment.
 It's designed to generate a unique order ID, specify order details, create a digital signature for authentication, send the payment request to the Payerurl API, and then redirect the user to the Payerurl payment page if the request is successful.
 Here's a breakdown of what the code does:
  1 It generates a unique order ID ($invoiceid) based on the current timestamp.